yxie91/MTL_xIV_lddmm_analysis/README.md

 # MTL_xIV_lddmm_analysis
 # Rostral Associations of MRI Atrophy of the Amygdala and Entorhinal Cortex Across the AD Spectrum

 This repository contains code for the paper "Rostral Associations of MRI Atrophy of the Amygdala and Entorhinal Cortex Across the AD Spectrum" (https://doi.org/10.64898/2026.01.27.26344987).
 It was developed to examine associations between atrophy in the amygdala, entorhinal cortex, and hippocampus, based on magnetic resonance imaging (MRI) and Positron Emission Tomography (PET) from two independent cohorts: the Alzheimer’s Disease Neuroimaging Initiative (ADNI) and the Biomarkers of Cognitive Decline Among Normal Individuals (BIOCARD) study.
-It includes longitudinal analysis of volume atrophy in the amygdala, ERC/TEC, and hippocampus, ERC/TEC cortical thickness reconstruction, amygdala subnuclei analysis, and a correlation study between Tau PET SUVR and volume atrophy rate.
+It includes longitudinal analysis of volume atrophy in medial temporal lobe, ERC/TEC cortical thickness reconstruction, and amygdala subnuclei analysis.
 ## Data Availability
 This repository does not include any imaging data from ADNI or BIOCARD due to data usage agreements.
 These datasets are publicly available but require registration and approval through their respective portals.

 ## Imaging data

-Participants in the BIOCARD study were categorized into four diagnostic groups based on longitudinal clinical evaluations: cognitively normal (CN), impaired not MCI, MCI, and AD.
+Participants in the BIOCARD study were categorized into four diagnostic groups based on longitudinal clinical evaluations: cognitively normal (CN), impaired not MCI (Mild Cognitive Impairment), MCI, and AD.
 Subjects in all groups were required to have at least three 3T MR scans for longitudinal comparison.
 Demographic summaries, including baseline age, scan count, and follow-up duration, are provided below:

 | Dataset         | Metric               | Normal       | Impaired (not MCI) | MCI          | Dementia     |
 | --------------- | -------------------- | ------------ | ------------------ | ------------ | ------------ |